rathnapandi/jersey-apim-extension/README.md

-# OpenID Connect (OIDC) based SSO for API Manager and Portal UI
+# Deploy Jersey JAX_RS application on API Gateway

 ## API Management Version Compatibility
 This artefact was successfully tested for the following versions: